descostesn/introduction-git-bioit-workshop/README.md

 ![Welcome](pictures/First-steps-on-embl-git/step2.png)

-  * A: By default, all the projects that you are involved in are displayed on this page. **A project is also called a 'repository'.**
+  * A: By default, all the projects of all the groups that you are involved in are displayed on this page. **A project is also called a 'repository'.**
-  * B: When creating a project, you can define access rights (**private, internal, public**; see below).
-This tab will restrict the view to your projects that are **private**.
+  * B: This tab will restrict the view to the projects that you are involved in as a maintainer, a developper or other.
   * C: Search bar, search for a particular project by keywords.
   * D: Create a new project (see below).